Benzene: Discovery

 The word "benzene" derives from "gum benzoin" (benzoin resin), an aromatic resin known since ancient times in Southeast Asia, and later to European pharmacists and perfumers in the 16th century via trade routes.
+(Note: The word benzoin is derived from the Arabic expression luban jawi ("frankincense of Java").)
 An acidic material was derived from benzoin by sublimation, and named "flowers of benzoin", or benzoic acid.
-The hydrocarbon derived from benzoic acid thus acquired the name benzin, benzol, or benzene.
+The hydrocarbon derived from benzoic acid thus acquired the names benzin, benzol, and benzene.
 Michael Faraday first isolated and identified benzene in 1825 from the oily residue derived from the production of illuminating gas, giving it the name bicarburet of hydrogen.
 In 1833, Eilhard Mitscherlich produced it by distilling benzoic acid (from gum benzoin) and lime.
 He gave the compound the name benzin.
 In 1836, the French chemist Auguste Laurent named the substance "phène"; this word has become the root of the English word "phenol", which is hydroxylated benzene, and "phenyl", the radical formed by abstraction of a hydrogen atom from benzene.

 In 1845, Charles Blachford Mansfield, working under August Wilhelm von Hofmann, isolated benzene from coal tar.
 Four years later, Mansfield began the first industrial-scale production of benzene, based on the coal-tar method.
+(Note: Charles Mansfield filed for (November 11, 1847) and received (May 1848) a patent (no. 11,960) for the fractional distillation of coal tar.)
 Gradually, the sense developed among chemists that a number of substances were chemically related to benzene, comprising a diverse chemical family.
 In 1855, Hofmann was the first to apply the word "aromatic" to designate this family relationship, after a characteristic property of many of its members.
 In 1997, benzene was detected in deep space.